Billaferd/QuantumNexus/Ability Creation Guidelines.md

 ##$ Keywords and the AP System

+Keywords are in essence an ability that has a specific, well-known name.
+An ability can be made and then given a name to create new keywords.

 Just like other abilities, keywords also have an associated AP cost.
 This cost is factored into the card's overall AP pool, ensuring that keywords are balanced within the card's design.

  * Positive Keywords: The AP cost of positive keywords is added to the card's total AP cost, reflecting the added power or versatility they provide.